Things I Wish I Knew Before My Wedding

 There were probably at least a few things you didn’t think about before planning your wedding, and you find yourself thinking: “I hate wedding planning.
 And I wish someone had told me that before.”

-It feels like everyone expects you to do something monumental, and you don’t even know where to start.
+Everyone expects you to do something monumental, and you don’t know where to start.

 Take a deep breath!